pvankranenburg/MTCFeatures/docsrc/v1.1/source/examples.rst

 	fl.writeJSON('2805_0.jsonl.gz', seq_iter=sel_list)

-Only keep ESSEN melodies from The Netherlands"
+Only keep ESSEN melodies from The Netherlands (For the exact names of the origins, consult the directory tree of the \*\*kern distribution of the Essen Folksong Collection.):

 .. code-block:: python

 	fl = MTCFeatureLoader('ESSEN')
 	sel_dut = fl.applyFilter( ('origin', 'europa/nederlan') )

 Get vocal melodies that have a meter: